metaplex-foundation/metaplex-android/README.md

 ```

 # Usage
 Once properly configured, that `Metaplex` instance can be used to access modules providing different sets of features.
-Currently, only one NFT module can be accessed via the `nft` property.
+Currently, there is only one module available: the NFT module that can be accessed via the `nft` property.
 From that module, you will be able to find, create and update NFTs with more features to come.

-Let's dive into the `nfts` module.
+Let's dive into the `nft` module.

 ## NFTs
 The NFT module can be accessed via `Metaplex.nft` and provides the following methods.
 Currently, we only support read methods.
 Writing and creating NFTs will be supported in the future.